Scalise 'in very tough shape' after shooting, Trump says

 Shortly before the hospital issued its statement, President Donald Trump and first lady Melania Trump made a surprise visit to the hospital.
 A senior White House aide told Fox News that the president and first lady met with Scalise's doctors and family, including his wife Jennifer.

-"The President did go into Scalise’s room," White House Press Secretary Sean Spicer said.
-"He sat next to the bed and spoke with the family."
+"The president entered the room, spoke with Scalise's family members and sat by his bedside with Mrs. Trump," Press Secretary Sean Spicer said, describing the scene in the intensive care unit as emotional.

 The Trumps also met with U.S. Capitol Police officer Crystal Griner, who was shot in the ankle, as well as Griner's wife and colleagues who were visiting her.
-Melania Trump presented a bouquet of flowers and Jennifer Scalise and gave another bouquet to Griner and her wife, the official said.
+Melania Trump presented a bouquet of flowers to Jennifer Scalise and gave another bouquet to Griner and her wife, the official said.

 Trump later tweeted that Scalise was in "very tough shape" and urged Americans to "Pray for Steve!"